SummerCash/summercash.py/README.md

 ## Notes On Running

-While running, make sure to run from the root summercash.py directory (not src) as a module.
+When running, make sure to run from the root summercash.py directory (not src) as a module.

 Example: